Quantum verification of NP problems with single photons and linear optics

-The results of the four tests, which constitute a complete quantum verification of the satisfiability problem, highlight the capability of photonic system to realize the quantum-advantaged algorithm.
-Through the lens of information theory, in the quantum verification algorithm the prover reveals $O(\sqrt{n}\log n)$ bits information, whereas in best classical algorithms the prover needs to reveal $O(n)$ bits, not better than simply write down the complete solution.
-The realization of the quantum verification algorithm shows that quantum machines driven by superposition can efficiently perform the verification of NP-complete problems with $O(\sqrt{n}\log n)$ bits information, which is believed as classically impossible.
-A classical computer to perform the same task with a $O(\sqrt{n}\log n)$-bit message runs in exponential time $2^{O(n-\sqrt{n}\log n)}$ just assuming ETH, whereas the quantum verification algorithm runs in a polynomial-time overhead~\cite{Arrazola2018}.
-If we focus on the task of verifying NP-complete problems with limited partial information, such as $\tilde{O}(\sqrt{n})$, quantum computers will show a exponential speed-up over classical computers for large $n$, showing a significant quantum advantage for the application-related task.
-This result foreshadows a desirable route for realizing quantum advantages in an useful and easy to verify problem with a ``fine-grained'' complexity assumption~\cite{Harrow2017}.
+The results of the four tests, which constitute a complete quantum verification of SAT, highlight the capability of photonic machines to realize a new type of quantum advantage on the computational space~\cite{Maslov2020}.
+Through the lens of computational complexity, the quantum provers reveal $O(\sqrt{n}\log n)$-bit information, whereas classical provers in the best algorithm need to reveal $O(n)$ bits, not better than simply writing down the complete solution.
+The quantum verification machines driven by $\tilde{O}(\sqrt{n})$ qubits can efficiently carry out the classically impossible computation, breaking through the $O(n)$-bit limit for classical algorithms imposed by ETH.
+If we in turn focus on the task of NP verification with limited information, a classical computer with an $O(\sqrt{n}\log n)$-bit message runs in exponential time $2^{O(n-\sqrt{n}\log n)}$ just assuming ETH, whereas the quantum algorithm runs in a polynomial-time overhead~\cite{Arrazola2018}.
+Consequently, QVMs will show an exponential speed-up over classical computers with limited information.
+Developments on quantum computation pursue provable quantum-classical separation.
+As ETH is a well-founded complexity-theoretic conjecture in computer science, our result foreshadows a desirable route towards realizing quantum advantages in an useful problem under a ``fine-grained'' complexity assumption~\cite{Harrow2017}.